 Narrative can also be used by designers to influence the way levels are evolved and built out even if those elements are never exposed to players.
-In the case of this prototype, it’s helpful as the designer to visualize the threat of an exploding ship to propel the hero character through a series of challenges with a sense of urgency; players, however, might experience a well-constructed side-scrolling action platformer only with a series of devilishly clever levels.
+In the case of this prototype it’s helpful as the designer to visualize the threat of an exploding ship to propel the hero character through a series of challenges with a sense of urgency; players however might experience a well-constructed side-scrolling action platformer only with a series of devilishly clever levels.
 You might create additional fiction around robots that have been infected with a virus, causing them to turn against the hero as a reason for their attack behavior (as just one example).
 By creating a narrative framework for the action to unfold within, you’re able to make informed decisions about ways to extend the mechanic that feel nicely integrated into the setting even if you don’t share all the background with players.

 Of course, some game experiences have virtually no explicit narrative elements either exposed to players or not and are simply implementations of novel mechanics.
-Games like Zynga’s Words with Friends and Gabriele Cirulli’s hit 2048 are examples of game experiences purely based on a mechanic with no narrative wrapper.
+Games like Zynga’s Words with Friends and Gabriele Cirulli’s hyper-casual 2048 are examples of game experiences purely based on a mechanic with no narrative wrapper.

 If you continue developing this prototype, how much narrative would you choose to include, and how much would you want to expose to players to make the game come alive?